Paleo Muesli: A Gluten-Free, Grain-Free Breakfast Recipe

 - 1 Tbsp Coconut Pulp, from homemade Coconut Milk (or Coconut flour)

 - 1 tsp Honey, melted (optional)

 1. Cut all the fruits in small chunks.
 You can vary your fruits - low sugar fruits such as berries will make for an even healthier version of your Paleo Muesli.
 Make sure you chop your carrots finely - they will add some extra crunchiness to your muesli.
 You can also grate your carrots if you prefer the carrots to merge totally.

 2. Crush your nuts in a porcelain mortar into big chunks - again you can vary your nuts.
 I have used almonds and walnuts in this recipe, but another very good choice would be macadamia or full hazelnuts.
 If you are regularly making your own fresh homemade Coconut Milk, the Paleo Muesli is an excellent recipe to add some of your nutritious, low-fat and high in fiber Coconut Milk Pulp, either fresh or from the freezer.

 3. Mix all ingredients in a large cereal bowl and add your homemade Coconut Milk.

-As I have mentioned earlier, the Paleo Muesli is an awesome alternative to other cereals - but it is not your best bet if you are aiming for weight-loss.
-It is very dense in nutrition and would be most suitable if you have a very active life-style, including some extra workout time.
-The high amount of saturated fats is due to the use of Coconut Milk (though I urge you to stick with home-made Coconut Milk - canned Coconut Milk can have toxic elements) - contrary to popular belief Coconut Milk is over-all an excellent nutritional choice, so don't get scared away by the figures - simply read-on about the health benefits of Coconut!
+As I have mentioned earlier, this Paleo Muesli is an awesome alternative to other cereals, but it is not your best bet if you are aiming for weight-loss.
+It is very dense in nutrition and would be most suitable if you have a very active lifestyle, including some extra workout time.
+The high amount of saturated fats is due to the use of coconut milk (though I urge you to stick with homemade coconut milk, as the canned variety can have toxic elements).
+Contrary to popular belief, coconut milk is overall an excellent nutritional choice, so don't get scared away by the figures; simply read on about the health benefits of coconut!

 Have a healthy and energetic day ahead!